FasterXML/jackson-jr/README.md

 for direct output.
 It is also possible to build actual in-memory JSON `String` or `byte[]` representation, if that is preferable.

-Jackson jr artifact itself is currently about 95 kB in size, and only depends on [Jackson Streaming API](../../../jackson-core) package.
+Main Jackson-jr artifact (`jackson-jr-objects`) itself is currently about 120 kB in size, and only depends on [Jackson Streaming API](../../../jackson-core) package.
-Combined size, for "all" jar, is about 400 kB (of which streaming API is about 300 kB), for use cases where a single jar is preferred over more modular approach.
+Combined size, for "all" jar, is bit over 500 kB (of which streaming API is about 350 kB), for use cases where a single jar is preferred over more modular approach.
 Finally, use of jar minimizers like [ProGuard](http://proguard.sourceforge.net/) can bring the jar size down even further, by renaming and removing debug information.